Suno v5 to Release: Mixing Inside Suno — Best-Practices Playbook - Jack Righteous

 3. Rewrite verses for clarity; Extend tails.

-4. If upload overpowers, reduce Audio Influence and mark “texture.”
+4. If upload overpowers, reduce Audio Influence and label “texture.”

 Studio pass (if enabled)